 I M 458 - Sound Design

 Theoretical and practical sound design.
 Music composition, field sound recording, studio tracking, aesthetic analysis of music, electronic sound generation.
 Digital game technologies, 3D sound processing and generative audio structures.
 Mixing in non-linear environments and final mastering.
 Cross-listed with IM558, CIS458, CIS558.
-Prerequisites: junior standing; IM113, IM285; or consent of instructor.
+Prerequisite: junior standing; IM113, IM285; or consent of instructor.

 I M 459 - Computer Game Capstone Project

 Game development, including advanced game design, software development, and game production concepts.
 Integration of audio, visual, storytelling, programming, and design.
 Project build within multi-disciplinary teams.
 Cross-listed with IM 559, CIS 459, CIS 559.
-Prerequisites: completion of all other coursework in game design minor or computer game technology minor; or completion of all other coursework in game design concentration or computer game technology concentration; or consent of instructor.
+Prerequisite: completion of all other coursework in game design minor or computer game technology minor; or completion of all other coursework in game design concentration or computer game technology concentration; or consent of instructor.

 I M 465 - Advanced Web Design